-This essay collection grapples with, above all, inherited privileges as an Anglo American: the violence, misogyny, bigotry, and power that entails.
-Arterian intimately learns of her privileges’ impacts through the experiences of her partner—a man of color who is subjugated by the same systems from which she directly benefits.
-The cycles of trauma and crises these two sustain and their impacts on the relationship is a major thrust of the collection.
-An autotheoretical hybrid work, Arterian engages with history, poetry, film, philosophy, and media to further enrich her examination of the topics at hand.
-The manuscript has been finalist for the Cleveland Poetry Center Essay Collection Prize, the Dzanc Nonfiction Prize, and twice for The National Poetry Series.
+This hybrid essay collection grapples with inherited privileges of Anglo Americans: the violence, misogyny, bigotry, and power that entails.
+Arterian reckons with her privileges alongside with the experiences of her partner—a man of color who is subjugated by the same systems from which she directly benefits.
+The collection also chronicles the daily realities of a longterm relationship and its challenges—and the particularities of a remarkable love.
+Both endured difficult childhoods, which reverberate into their dynamic.
+The present griefs and crises the two sustain takes a terrible toll, and the relationship may, it seems, finally buckle.
+The pressures of the relationship build between pieces that illustrate the experiences and insights Arterian has had regarding her privilege.
+Iterations of this manuscript have been a finalist for the Cleveland Poetry Center Essay Collection Prize, the Dzanc Nonfiction Prize, and twice for The National Poetry Series.

-An extended excerpt is in the chapbook With Lightness & Darkness and Other Brief Pieces (Essay Press, 2017).
+An extended excerpt is in the chapbook With Lightness & Darkness and Other Brief Pieces (Essay Press).